AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/tutorial.md

 ## Introduction to the UI

-The image below shows the PCOT interface (with some extra information in red).
+The image below shows the PCOT interface with text in red describing each part.

 ![!The PCOT user interface](app.png)